 In 2015 the Federation of Screenwriters in Europe started a series of illustrated portraits to present some European screenwriters.
 Let us introduce you to several accomplished screenwriters from several countries in Europe.
 The films and TV series they wrote have been successful at national and international level.Illustrations by Titwane

 Agnes Pluch is an Austrian screenwriter.
 She has written many feature length films for television and cinema including Die Auslöschung for which she got the Thomas Pluch Preis and Ikarus which won the Max Ophüls Award for Best Script.
 She has also collaborated on several German-Austrian TV series, including the recent Am Anschlag – Die Macht der Kränkung (2021).

-Among Nicola Guaglianone’s nineteen credits as writer are television series, films such as Lo chiamavano Jeeg Robot (They call me Jeeg), a big success in Italy, and Indivisibili (Indivisible) for which he won a David di Donatello for best original screenplay.
+Among Nicola Guaglianone’s nineteen credits as writer are television series, films such as Lo chiamavano Jeeg Robot (They call me Jeeg), a big success in Italy, and Indivisibili (Indivisible) for which he won a David di Donatello with Barbara Petronio for best original screenplay.
 He has written on Suburra: Blood on Rome Netflix’s first Italian production and has recently created Vita da Carlo (2021), a comedy biography of Carlo Verdone who plays himself.

 Camilla Ahlgren is best known as a writer of the TV series Bron (The Bridge) but is also writer on Gåsmamman with Martin Asphaug, based on the Dutch Series Penoza.
-She is in development as head writer with Störst av Allt (Quicksand), from the novel by Malin Persson Giolito, for Netflix in Sweden and on Folk med ångest (Anxious People) (2020) from the novel by Fredrik Backman, which she wrote with Alex Haridi.
+She was head writer on Störst av Allt (Quicksand), from the novel by Malin Persson Giolito, for Netflix in Sweden and on Folk med ångest (Anxious People) (2020) from the novel by Fredrik Backman, which she wrote with Alex Haridi.
 She has created Fallen, currently in development.

 Jean van de Velde

-Jean van de Velde’s twenty-five writing credits include two Golden Calf awards (Netherlands Film Festival) for best script Lek (Leak – 2000) and Bram Fischer (An Act Of Defiance) (2017).
+Jean van de Velde’s twenty-five writing credits include two Golden Calf awards (Netherlands Film Festival) for best script Lek (Leak) (2000) and Bram Fischer (An Act Of Defiance) (2017).
 He has also written extensively for television, including the Emmy Award Winner Drama All Stars (2000).
 He has written and directed Morten (2019), based on the novels of Annet de Jong and two episodes of All stars and Zonen (2020).

 Sanne Nuyens & Bert van Dael

 Sanne Nuyens and Bert van Dael are Belgian screenwriters.
 Together they wrote several awarded short films.
-They recently co-created and wrote De Twallf (The Twelve) (2019 – 2020), which won the ‘Best Screenplay’ award in 2019 at the Canneséries festival, as well as the twenty episodes of Hotel Beau Séjour, a ten part crime series that was picked up by Arte and Netflix.
-The series won the audience award at Séries Mania.
+They recently co-created and wrote De Twallf (The Twelve) (2019 – 2020), which won the ‘Best Screenplay’ award in 2019 at the Canneséries festival, as well as the twenty episodes of Hotel Beau Séjour (2016-2021), which won the audience award at Séries Mania.
 Both have been remade, one by Sky and the other in Australia.

 Sergio G. Sánchez